 Economic Diversification

 Diversifying the economy reduces dependence on a few key sectors and strengthens economic resilience.
 Islands can develop sectors such as sustainable tourism, organic agriculture, renewable energy, and information technology.
-Creating new industries and encouraging innovation will stimulate and generate local jobs.
+Creating new industries and encouraging innovation will stimulate economic growth and generate local jobs.

 DIMENSIONS OF SUSTAINABLE DEVELOPMENT FROM AN ECONOMIC PERSPECTIVE